The biography of Poul Henningsen by Bianca Killmann for TAGWERC

 International acceptance

-Equal rights and the not-for-profit idea
+Equality and the non-profit idea

-Multi-talented Poul Henningsen
+Multitalented Poul Henningsen

-Poul Henningsen was active as a cabaret artist, DesignerPoul Henningsen was a cabaret artist, lighting designer, writer, critic, architect without a degree, but above all he was one of the most colorful public figures in Denmark in the 20th century.
+Poul Henningsen worked as a cabaret artist, Designer, primarily a lighting designer, writer, critic, architect without a completed degree, but above all Poul Henningsen was one of the most dazzling public figures in Denmark in the 20th century.

-Poul Henningsen lights Collection
+Poul Henningsen Lighting Collection

 The biography is protected by copyright.